RSijelmass/banking_techtest/README.md

 - Clone this repo
 - `cd bank_techtest`

+If one would wish to longer output the results on the console but rather to an other form of output, go to #printStatement in the Printer object.
+Here, one can change to print each line; e.g. by changing `console.log(line)` to `return line` and directing the results to another output.

 ### How to run the tests
 In the command line, run `open SpecRunner.html`
 This opens up a window in your preferred web browser.
 Here, one can see all the tests.